cristianglezm/FlowerEvolver-backend/README.md

 The Alpine version needs to download some repositories(private for now) to build the executables, the Ubuntu version has them inside the bin folder with the Windows executables.

+If you want to use the alpine version you will need to pull the image from this [repo](https://hub.docker.com/repository/docker/cristianglezm/fe) and change the env variables as needed.

 Before running the script to build the image, change the .env variables if you need to.

 * build image (alpine or ubuntu)